 - Describe who will sell the product or service and the size of your sales staff.
 Outline how employees will be trained.

 - Explain your team's selling strategy, whether employees will cold call customers or possibly set up sales meetings.
-Outline how sales people will close deals.
+Outline how sales agents will close deals.

 Financial Plan and Projections

-If the company has been operating already, provide data to show the state of its finances.
+If the company is already operational, provide data to show the state of its finances.
 If the company is brand new, provide financial projections as determined by research and analysis.

 - Financial data for an operating company should include income statements, balance sheets, cash flow statements, accounts receivable and payable statements, and information about debt.